pkardas/notes/books/clean-agile.md

 points will be complete by the end of the iteration.

 The Four-Quadrant Game (The Highest Return of Investment) - the stories that are valuable but cheap will be done right away.
 Those that are valuable but expensive will be done later.
-Those that ate neither valuable nor expensive might get done one day.
+Those that are neither valuable nor expensive might get done one day.
 Those that are not valuable but are expensive will never be done.

 Yesterday's weather - the best predictor of today's weather is yesterday's weather.
 The best predictor of the progress